reflectoring/reflectoring.github.io/_posts/2020-04-23-spring-boot-testcontainers.md

 In the `@ContextConfiguration` annotation we define how to load and configure an `ApplicationContext` for integration tests.
 Then, we implement the `ApplicationContextInitializer` interface for initializing a Spring Context.
-In this implementation, we create a `PostgresSQL` database, configure the connection to the database, and add this configuration to the Spring Context, that should be loaded for the tests.
+In this implementation, we create a `PostgresSQL` database, let configure the connection to the database, and add this configuration to the Spring Context, that should be loaded for the tests.

 In the method `initialize` we set the properties of the Spring Context.
 The method `addFirst`